ezpaarse-project/getting-started-with-ezvis/INSTALLATION.md

 Running `bin\mongod.exe` (in the installation directory) may require that you give network authorizations (only the first time).

+Once MongoDb is running, you can skip the following steps to install NodeJS.

 ### NodeJS

 On [nodejs's downloads page](http://nodejs.org/download/), get the Windows MSI Installer, and use it.